 17. Known history of neutralizing anti-hGH antibodies.

-19. Female who is pregnant, breast-feeding or intends to become pregnant or is of childbearing potential (i.e., fertile, following menarche and until becoming post-menopausal unless permanently sterile) and not using adequate contraceptive methods
+19. Female who is pregnant, breast-feeding or intends to become pregnant or is of childbearing potential (i.e., fertile, following menarche and until becoming post-menopausal unless permanently sterile) and not using adequate contraceptive methods.

-20. Male subjects must use a condom, or his female partner of childbearing potential must use an effective form of contraception as described above, from the beginning of screening to the last trial visit.
+20. Male participants must use a condom, or his female partner of childbearing potential must use an effective form of contraception as described above, from the beginning of screening to the last trial visit.

 21. Known substance abuse or known (or previous) eating disorders, including anorexia nervosa, bulimia and severe gastrointestinal disease affecting normal eating (as judged by the investigator).